VERITAS (spacecraft): Mission

 Understanding Venus's geology is of significant scientific interest because of its similarities to Earth.
 Venus's size, age, and composition are all broadly similar to Earth's, but its environment is significantly different and less hospitable to life.
 Understanding Venus's geologic evolution therefore will help answer questions about the formation of planets hospitable to life.
 A key step in developing an understanding of this evolution is an investigation of Venus's current geology.
 Current data is highly suggestive of recent and active volcanism on Venus, but the extent of this volcanic activity is not completely known.
 Moreover, it is unknown to what degree surface water was historically present on Venus and what role subsurface water plays in Venus's modern geology.

 VERITAS will collect data to help answer these questions in several ways.
 High-resolution imagery will be obtained using an X-band radar configured as a single pass interferometric synthetic aperture radar (InSAR).
 This radar data will be coupled with a multispectral near-infrared (NIR) emissivity mapping capability.
 VERITAS will map surface topography with a spatial resolution of 250m and 5m vertical accuracy, and generate radar imagery with 30m spatial resolution.
 This high-resolution imaging data will allow scientists to locate active volcanic eruptions, to understand the age and composition of features on the planet's surface, and better understand the planet's overall geology.
-The spacecraft's communication system will also be used to perform a gravity science experiment to investigate variations in Venus' gravitational field.
-The spacecraft's telecom system will be used to map gravity strength at Venus' surface, providing a uniform resolution of better than 160 km.
-The data will provide an estimate of Venus' core size and information about topographic features that lie underneath the planet's surface.
+The spacecraft's communication system will also be used to perform a gravity science experiment to investigate variations in Venus's gravitational field.
+The spacecraft's telecom system will be used to map gravity strength at Venus's surface, providing a uniform resolution of better than 160 km.
+The data will provide an estimate of Venus's core size and information about topographic features that lie underneath the planet's surface.

-Spacecraft
+Instruments

-VERITAS is designed to produce global, high-resolution topography and imaging of Venus' surface and produce the first maps of deformation and global surface composition, thermal emissivity, and gravity fields.
+VERITAS is designed to produce global, high-resolution topography and imaging of Venus's surface and produce the first maps of deformation and global surface composition, thermal emissivity, and gravity fields.
 Onboard the spacecraft will be two scientific instruments, the Venus Emissivity Mapper (VEM) and Venus Interferometric Synthetic Aperture Radar (VISAR).